What Is AWS Storage Gateway?

 The instructions in this guide primarily show the gateway operations by using the AWS Management Console.
 If you want to perform these operations programmatically, see the AWS Storage Gateway API Reference for information about the supported operations.

 AWS Storage Gateway Pricing

-For current information about pricing, go to the AWS Storage Gateway detail page.
+For current information about pricing, see the AWS Storage Gateway pricing page.